downson-lang/downson/SPECIFICATION.md

 ### Syntax

-Simple strings values can be represented using the normal literal syntax.
-In addition to that, multiline strings can be represented in a verbatim (completely whitespace-preserving) form by piggybacking the [GFM Code Block] syntax.
+Simple string values can be represented using *primitive literals*.
+In addition to that, multiline strings can be represented in a verbatim (completely whitespace-preserving) form by piggybacking the [GFM Fenced Code Block](https://github.github.com/gfm/#fenced-code-blocks) syntax.
 However, *value overriding* is not possible for verbatim strings.

 ### Examples